-The last approach for determining whether a model is valid is to use a scoring model (see, e.g., Balci 1989, Gass 1979, and Gass and Joel 1987).
+The last approach for determining whether a model is valid is to use a scoring model (see, e.g., Balci 1989, Gass 1993, and Gass and Joel 1987).
 Scores (or weights) are determined subjectively when conducting various aspects of the validation process and then combined to determine category scores and an overall score for the simulation model.
 A simulation model is considered valid if its overall and category scores are greater than some passing score(s).
 This approach is infrequently used in practice.

-This author does not believe in the use of a scoring model for determining validity, because (1) the subjectiveness of this approach tends to be hidden and thus appears to be objective, (2) the passing scores must be decided in some (usually subjective) way, (3) a model may receive a passing score and yet have a defect that needs correction, and (4) the score(s) may cause overconfidence in a model or be used to argue that one model is better than another.
+This author does not believe in the use of a scoring model for determining validity because (1) the subjectiveness of this approach tends to be hidden and thus appears to be objective, (2) the passing scores must be decided in some (usually subjective) way, (3) a model may receive a passing score and yet have a defect that needs correction, and (4) the score(s) may cause overconfidence in a model or be used to argue that one model is better than another.

-We now discuss how model verification and validation relate to the model development process.
+We now discuss how model validation and verification relate to the model development process.
 There are two common ways to view this relationship.
-One uses a detailed model development process, and the other uses a simple model development process.
-Banks et al. (1988) reviewed work using both of these ways and concluded that the simple way more clearly illuminates model verification and validation.
-This author recommends the use of a simple way (see, e.g., Sargent 1982), which is presented next.
+One way uses some type of detailed model development process, and the other uses some type of simple model development process.
+Banks, Gerstein, and Searles (1988) reviewed work using both of these ways and concluded that the simple way more clearly illuminates model validation and verification.
+This author recommends the use of a simple way (see, e.g., Sargent 1981 and Sargent 1982), which is presented next.